docknetwork/api-docs/source/index.html.md

 `GET /schemas/{schemaId}`

-This is an operation to returns the JSON schema into a specific schema ID.
-JSON Schema can be used to require that a given JSON document (an instance) satisfies a certain number of criteria.
-JSON Schema validation asserts constraints on the structure of instance data.
+Reading a Schema from the Dock chain can easily be achieved by using the `get` method from the `Schema` class and will return the JSON schema to a specific schema ID.

 <h3 id="get-schema-parameters">Parameters</h3>